Supreeth095/DataViz3/README.md

 3.I have added a time drop down so that the user can see the values based on the year.

+4. Interactions: Hovering over an Neigborhood area will give the details:
+    1. Name of the Neigborhood
+    2. Year of occur date
+    3. Number of records.

 Attributes and their marks and channels are: